LaClimSx/data-story-datasentinels/docs/index.markdown

 {% include rq5_6_interactive_roc.html %}
 </div>

 Putting these together: **timing is weak**, but **similarity carries signal**.
-Subreddits that share context (same institution, same topics, same stressors) are more likely to align than attack each other directly.
+Alliances are "Strategic": Because alliances have lower similarity, they represent broad coalitions/communities from different areas of Reddit coming together against a common foe.

-That ties back to the original question: r/csmastudents and r/ADA live in the same ecosystem.
-When people are stressed about the same thing, the “response” isn’t usually retaliation, it’s shared venting and coalition-building.
+Retaliations are "Intra-group": Hostility is concentrated among "neighbors."
+Whether it is different factions of a gaming community or rival political subreddits, the data suggests that the most intense and immediate conflicts occur between those who are most alike.
+On Reddit, you are most likely to be attacked by, and retaliate against, the communities you are most similar to.

 **Takeaway:** Reddit conflict isn’t driven by how fast people respond.
 It’s driven more by **who is similar**, **who is visible**, and **who repeatedly becomes a focal point**.